fadden/CiderPress2/FileConv/Gfx/SuperHiRes-notes.md

 This is commonly known as "Brooks format", after the designer, John Brooks.
 The file has 32,000 bytes of pixel data (200 lines, 160 bytes per line) followed by 200 sets of 32-byte palette entries (one per line).
-The color table is stored in reverse order, i.e. the color value for color 15 is stored first.
+The color tables are stored in reverse order, i.e. the color value for color 15 is stored first.

 No SCB data is stored, because lines are always 320 mode, and each line has its own palette.